Epstein-Barr Virus

 Treatment of EBV

-Treatment for EBV infection is usually symptomatic and includes bed rest, abstinence from food and adequate fluid intake.
+Treatment for EBV infection is usually symptomatic and includes bed rest, abstinence from certain foods and adequate fluid intake.
 It is important to avoid physical exertion, as this can lead to an enlargement of the spleen and, in the worst case, to a ruptured spleen.

 Despite successful treatment, an EBV infection often remains latent in the body and can become active again if the immune system is weakened.
 It is therefore important to ensure that the immune system is generally strengthened even after the acute phase of the infection.